juebrauer/code_jb/0016_semester_code_deep_learning/README.md

-This folder contains code that you have seen in video lectures and video quizzes.
+This folder contains code that you have seen in lectures and video quizzes.